htcondor/htcondor/docs/version-history/development-release-series-87.rst

 -  The job log will no longer contain empty submit warnings. :ticket:`6465`
 -  DAGMan previously connected to *condor_schedd* every time it detected an update in its internal state.
-This is too aggressive for rapidly changing DAGs, so we’ve changed the connection to happen in time intervals defined by ``DAGMAN_QUEUE_UPDATE_INTERVAL``, by default once every five minutes. :ticket:`6464`
+This is too aggressive for rapidly changing DAGs, so we've changed the connection to happen in time intervals defined by ``DAGMAN_QUEUE_UPDATE_INTERVAL``, by default once every five minutes. :ticket:`6464`
 -  DAGMan now enforces the ``DAGMAN_MAX_JOB_HOLDS`` limit by the number